 - Motivate manufacturers to engage with external business support

 - Align with other major publicly funded support programmes

 The Export for Growth Programme provides intensive support to help SMEs overcome the common barriers to international trade.
 By enhancing their knowledge through the thinking phase, improving their skills through the planning phase and improving their commercial capability to sell to new international markets in the doing phase, the Project will enable more SMEs to win new business in export markets.
 The programme is made up of two key components:

 Export Essentials - A suite of specialist support schemes that can help you with all aspects of your export journey.

 Extend your Global Reach - Intensive strategic and commercial assistance to help your business enter or expand into high growth markets.

-The Enterprising West of England programme brings together three of the region’s most experienced enterprise agencies (The Princes Trust, YTKO and Business West) along with the four local councils to provide expert business advice and support for small and medium sized businesses throughout the West of England.
+The Enterprising West of England programme brings together three of the region’s most experienced business support agencies (Business West, The Princes Trust and YTKO Group) along with the four local councils to provide expert business advice and support for small and medium sized businesses throughout the West of England.
 A £3.8 million pound package of support has been developed to provide guidance for anyone considering starting a business, and to help new and existing businesses achieve success.
-The programme journey consists of four key areas of growth development.
+The programme consists of four distinct areas of growth development:

 - Get investment ready - Intensive support for SMEs to access finance.

 - Scale up - Grant funding towards business coaching for growth.